AvolitesLtd/TitanManual/docs/chases/creating-a-chase.md

     the shape from the previous step and have not modified it)*

--   You can set a legend for the chase by pressing \[Set Legend\], then pressing the **Select** button for the chase and entering the legend, as with cues.
+-   You can set a legend for the chase by pressing <Keys.SoftKey>Set Legend</Keys.SoftKey>, then pressing the **Select** button for the chase and entering the legend, as with cues.